 Peter Szendy is Professor of Philosophy at Paris Ouest Nanterre and musicological adviser for the concert programs at the Cité de la musique.
-His books to have been translated into English (all from Fordham) are Kant in the Land of Extraterrestrials (2013), Hits: Philosophy in the Jukebox (2012), Prophecies of Leviathan: Reading Past Melville (2010), and Listen: A History of Our Ears (2007).
+Fordham has published English translations of all of his books save this one: Apocalypse-Cinema: 2012 and Other Ends of the World (forthcoming), Kant in the Land of Extraterrestrials (2013), Hits: Philosophy in the Jukebox (2012), Prophecies of Leviathan: Reading Past Melville (2010), and Listen: A History of Our Ears (2007).

 "Among the vast body of scholarship that explores the Kantian theory of space, none does so with greater urgency, concision, and wit than Kant in the Land of Extraterrestrials.
 It is especially innovative not only in its examination of the theme of extraterritoriality but also in its staging of the confrontation between Kant and Schmitt over the origin and fate of so-called outer space."—Peter Fenves, Northwestern University